Search

 The moral of the story is that DynamoDB is a super easy to use and can scale to support a wide variety of applications.
 For system design interviews in particular, it has just about everything you'd ever need from a database.
 It even supports transactions now!
 Which neutralizes one of the biggest criticisms of DynamoDB in the past.

 Importantly, DynamoDB is not open-source, so we can't as easily describe its internals like we did with breakdowns of open source technologies like Kafka and Redis.
-Instead, we'll focus more on you interact with it.
-In order to look under the hood, we'll rely on the limited information AWS provides via documentation and the DynamoDB Whitepaper.
+Instead, we'll focus more on how you interact with it.
+In order to look under the hood, we'll rely on the limited information AWS provides via documentation and the DynamoDB Paper.

 In this deep dive, we'll break down exactly what you need to know about DynamoDB in order to field any question about it in a system design interview.
 Along the way, you'll also acquire practical learning that you can later apply in your own projects.
 Let's break it down!